simonkarman/cdk-vs-sf/sf/README.md

 $ npm run deploy
 ```

+> Note that the Serverless Framework generates two CloudFormation files.
+One `.serverless/cloudformation-template-create-stack.json` file and one `.serverless/cloudformation-template-update-stack.json`.
+The create stack is deployed first to ensure that an S3 bucket exists where the code of your lambda functions can be stored.
+The update stack then references to the code stored in the S3 bucket.

 ## Invoking
 Invoke the ` PUT /calculator` endpoint using curl.
 Please replace the `abcdefghij` value with the identifier of your own AWS API Gateway.
 ```bash